 Use Negative Keywords

 Use negative keywords so you don’t appear in irrelevant searches.
-If you are selling men watches you can list as negative keywords, ‘women watch’ or ‘women accessory’.
+If you are selling men watches you can list as negative keywords, ‘womens watch’ or ‘womens accessories’.
+Make sure to be regularly checking your search term report (if you aren’t using smart shopping) to exclude irrelevant terms.

 You can add automated extensions to your feed so your ads can offer extra information like deals or discounts.